lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="ape_phylogeny.png" title="The genetic similarity correlates precisely with the expected phylogeny of the apes." >}}

-- The **ENCODE Project** found that, in humans, about 75-80\% of the genome is transcribed into RNAs.
-However, most of this transcription is either 1) spurious (too low-level to have biochemical functionality), or 2) forming transposons, which simply 'jump' around the genome with no useful function.
+- The **ENCODE Project (2021)** found that, in humans, about 75-80\% of the genome is transcribed into RNAs.
+However, most of this transcription is either 1) spurious (too low-level to have meaningful biochemical functionality), or 2) forming transposons (LTRs, ERVs, SINEs, LINEs), which simply 'jump' around the genome with no useful function.
 - Among human **non-coding DNA**, 5\% is for gene-related regulatory sequences (promoters, enhancers...).
 20\% is for introns in genes, most of which serve no function.
 The rest is completely non-functional (sometimes called 'junk DNA', although historically this term was incorrectly applied to all non-coding DNA).

 {{< figure src="genome_size_comparison.png" title="The proportion of **non-coding DNA** across life tends to increase with genome size, as more complex organisms require more control over their gene expression and accumulate more 'junk DNA'." >}}